Discretionary housing payments

-Boston Borough Council have a scheme called Discretionary Housing Payments.
-This allows us to make additional payments to people who receive housing benefit or the Housing Element of Universal Credit who appear to need further help with their rent.
+Boston Borough Council has a scheme called Discretionary Housing Payments.
+This scheme allows us to make additional payments to people who receive Housing Benefit or the Housing Element of Universal Credit who appear to need further help with their rent.

-These are not intended to be long term ongoing payments; they are awarded on a short term basis while you take action to improve your circumstances.
+These are not intended to be long term ongoing payments; they are normally awarded on a short term or one off basis to assist you while you take action to improve your financial circumstances.

 How do I get Discretionary Housing Payments?

-If you think you are eligible for a Discretionary Housing Payment please click on the link at the bottom of this page called DHP form or alternatively contact our office by email at email@example.com with details of your name, address and postcode and a form will be issued to you via the post.
+If you think you are eligible for a Discretionary Housing Payment please click on the link at the bottom of this page called DHP form or alternatively contact our office by email at firstname.lastname@example.org with details of your name, address and postcode and a form will be posted out to you.

-When you complete the form we will need to know why you think you should get an additional payment towards your rent payments, what your circumstances are, any action you have taken to help yourself and anything else you think may help us make a decision.
+When you complete the form we will need to know why you think you should get an additional payment to help you pay your rent, what your circumstances are, any action you have taken to help yourself and anything else you think may help us make a decision.